In theory, Christians ought to be better at waiting than anyone else.

 We are often called to wait each day: holding off on sex until marriage, delaying the consumption of food as we fast, or refusing to take revenge into our own hands.
 In a society of instant gratification, it is humbling to meet faithful Christians who are taking seriously the long, slow, hidden work of waiting in the everyday.

-Of course all other people wait too: for the rain to stop or start; for a meal to be served or cleared; for the sun to rise or set.
+Of course all other people wait to.
+For the rain to stop.
+For a meal to be served.
+For the sun to rise (or set).
 Waiting is a very human experience.

 But what is all this preparation for?
 Like waiting for a director to start the show, we wait for King Jesus to return, kicking off the party of God’s kingdom.
 The fulfillment of this promise will usher in an age of well-being, where everything that is broken will be made right.
 When Jesus was here the first time, he revealed his kingdom to be a place where the hungry are fed, the sick are healed, and the “other” is welcomed.